 “A little family with daughters, pets, a stable life, a good job, a safe environment, and good people.
 Isn't that enough to have a good life?”

-Once she arrived in the Netherlands, she faced new challenges.
+Once she arrived in the Netherlands, she faced various challenges.
 Initially, the language barrier was the most difficult issue for Vartie.
 The inability to completely express herself resulted in frustration and loneliness.

 “Learning the local language is key to talking to people and getting to know them”

-In the beginning, cultural differences were a challenge as well.
-Vartie was concerned about how her Syrian customs would be received and worried that people might misunderstand her.
+Cultural differences were a challenge as well.
+Vartie was concerned about how her Syrian customs would be received.
 However, after learning the language, she was able to communicate and better comprehend Dutch culture.
 Over time, she realised that her open mindset and straightforward personality, which she had to hide in Syria, was a good fit for Dutch society.

 “I just want to help people, refugees, find the right way to start their lives.”